pybuilder/pybuilder.github.io/releasenotes/index.md

 # Release Notes

+## Version 0.9.15

+* The flake8 plugin is now able to also lint test sources.
+  This behaviour is disabled by default but may be enabled by setting the property `flake8_include_test_sources` to True.

 ## Version 0.9.14

 * The flake8 plugin now requires `prepare` to run first and thus no longer